-Discussion
+DISCUSSION

 The binomial test is typically used to provide statistical significance for the identification of allele-specific SNVs.
 However, previous studies have observed a deviation from the binomial distribution in read count distributions in ChIP-seq and RNA-seq datasets, which in turn results in broader allelic ratio distributions, i.e. overdispersed.7,34–36 We generally assume that most of the SNVs in autosomes would have more balanced allelic ratios.
 Hence, while overdispersion could be a biological consequence of allele-specific behavior, high overdispersion in ASE distributions would imply biased autosomal gene expression and might in fact indicate potential issues, e.g. sparse uneven coverage.
 Since there are multiple datasets for each individual and TF, it would be reasonable to homogenize the separate datasets, so that the resultant pools for each individual and TF can facilitate detection of a more conservative set of allele-specific SNVs for AlleleDB.
 In addition to accounting for the overdispersion in the statistical inference of allele-specific SNVs, we propose the use of the overdispersion parameter, ρ, as a means to select datasets that are more similar in the spread of the distributions.
 Datasets with low overdispersion give very similar results between binomial and beta-binomial tests (Figure 2A).
 The binomial test tends to overestimate the number of detected allele-specific SNVs in datasets with higher overdispersion; it is too relaxed in these cases (Figure 2B).
-Consequently, we adopt a serial two-step approach of first segregating individual datasets with high overdispersion, and then pooling the datasets (by individual and TF) for allele-specific detection, using the beta-binomial test to account for the degree of overdispersion.
-We provide a more confident set of allele-specific SNVs, which are found to be in the same allelic direction (reference allele) in at least 3 individuals in AlleleDB (Supp File 6).
-The list of high-impact ASB SNVs that cause a change in transcription binding motif occupancy are also provided.
+Consequently, we adopt a serial two-step approach of first excluding individual datasets with high overdispersion, and then pooling the datasets (by individual and TF) for allele-specific detection, using the beta-binomial test to account for the degree of overdispersion.

+However, even with lower number of false positives, it is important to note that the AS SNVs detected are not causal.
+The resultant allelic difference in gene expression and binding can be due to another undetected causal variant that has a strong linkage disequilibrium with the detected variant or, it could be due to a group of variants that act collectively to give the resultant allelic expression or binding.37 However, there are some ways variants can be prioritized.
+For example, we provide a more confident set of allele-specific SNVs, since they are found to be in the same allelic direction (reference allele) supported by evidence in at least 3 individuals in AlleleDB (Supp File 6).
+Also, a previous study has shown that there is a greater likelihood of functional binding when the TF motif sequence matches the canonical motif more.38 Hence, we also provide a list of high-impact ASB SNVs that cause a change in the PWMs of the transcription factor motifs (Supp File 4).